OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 username : openidm-admin
 password : openidm-admin

-Once authenticated, on the Resources page you will scroll down until you see the "Managed Objects" section.
-A "Role - Managed Object" card should be present.
-Click on three vertical dots and select "Data".
+When you have authenticated, select Manage > Role.

 You should now see a "Role List" page that contains a table with the Employee role listed as one of the items (only one if you've followed all the steps above).

-To create the Contractor role again, click the "Add Role" button on the right corner.
+To create the Contractor role again, click "New Role".
 You should now be able to enter the new role name: Contractor, and the role description: Role assigned to contract workers.

-Then simply click the "Create" button, and voilà!
+Click "Save" and voilà!
 You're done creating a role.

 2. Reading (and searching) roles

-The "Role List" gives you the ability to see all the roles that have been created and also to filter based on the name of the role.
+The "Role List" gives you the ability to see all the roles that have been created and also to filter based on the name or the description of the role.

 By clicking on each role name, you're able to see the details of each role.

-Selecting "Back to Roles" under a role properties page brings you back to the table that lists all the roles.
+Selecting "Back to Role List" under a role properties page brings you back to the table that lists all the roles.

 3. Assigning the Contractor role to a user

 This time we will assign the Contractor role to Felicitas.
-From the list of roles, click on the Contractor role, then click on the "Users" tab.
-The list of users allows you to select the user(s) for which the role should be assigned.

-In our case we want to select fdoe (Felicitas entry) and we need to click on "Add Users".
-Felicitas entry will now be showing with a checkmark in the "Has Role" column.

-You can also verify that Felicitas has the Contractor role by selecting the "Data Management View" from the top right corner menu.
-Click on the user tab to see the list of users present in the system.
-Select Felicitas' entry.
-The profile should show the Contractor role with a checkmark.

-Another way to add the Contractor role to the user is simply to select the  required role from the user's profile page, and then click Update.

-For example, select the "Employee" role from Felicitas' profile page and click "Save".
-She now has both the Contractor and the Employee role.
-Surely we must be mistaken!

-4. Removing the Employee role from a user

-By unchecking the Employee role from Felicitas' profile page we can easily remove the Employee role from her entry (click "Save"!)

-We can also go back to the Admin View (top right corner) and select "Data" from the 3 vertical dots of the managed roles card.

-At this point, just click on the Contractor role (for example) from the list of roles and once on the Contractor Role page, click on the "Users" tab.
+Select Manage > User and click fdoe's entry.
+On fdoe's profile page, select the Provisioning Roles tab.
+Select the Contractor role from the dropdown list and click Add Role.

-By selecting "fdoe" entry and clicking on "Remove Users" you will remove the Contractor role from Felicitas' entry as well.
+Click Save.
+Felicitas now has the Contractor role in her list of roles.

+4. Removing the Contractor role from a user

+To remove the Contractor role from Felicitas's entry, select Manage > User and click fdoe's entry.
+On fdoe's profile page, select the Provisioning Roles tab.
+Click X next to the Contractor role, then click Save.

 5. Deleting the Contractor role.

-Go back to the "Role List" page by clicking on "Back to Roles" and select the Contractor role (checkmark, don't click on the role itself).
+Select Manage Role to display the "Role List" page.
+Select the checkbox next to Contractor (don't click on the role itself).
 Click on "Delete Selected" and the Contractor role will be deleted.

 See the other samples for more information on roles!